 This article will review the truing and service of the Mavic Cosmic Carbone SLR.
-For measuring tension on the Cosmic Carbone SLR use the TM-1 with the most current tension chart.
-See the download at TM-1.
+For measuring tension on the Cosmic Carbone SLR use the TM-1 with the most current tension chart (downloadable via the TM-1 product page).

 The Mavic Cosmic Carbone SLR wheel systems uses bladed carbon spokes.
 One long blade connects from one side of the rim to the opposite, a system called “rim-to-rim” or “R2R”.
 Each spoke has a threaded stud fitted at the end that engages a spoke nipple (figure 1).

 The spokes overlap or cross one another at the hub.
 At first glance, the wheel appears to be a “20 spoke” wheel but there are only five of the R2R spokes per side.
 It is effectively a two-cross, with each R2R blade crossing another twice.
 Like other tangential laced wheel there are “pulling” and “pushing” spokes (figure 2).
 Each R2R will be on one half a pulling spoke while on the other end it will be a pushing spoke.
 On the rear hub, the pulling spokes are laced over the pushing spokes.

 The Mavic hub is a proprietary design and cannot accept a conventional hooked spoke.
 The R2R spoke has a rectangular aluminum plate called the “pallet” that is molded in the middle of spoke length.
 The pallet fits into a machined “housing” in the hub flange.

 There are two different length R2R spokes.
 Spokes with a red mark of any sort on the pallet are longer and are for the non-drive rear and front hubs (figure 3).
 The R2R with a green mark of any sort on the pallet are shorter and are for the drive side of the rear hub (figure 4).